-The ‘GPS’ area of the Core is being changed to a Critical Cultural Inquiry requirement.
+The ‘GPS’ area is now a Critical Cultural Inquiry requirement.

 This new “C.C.I.” requirement can be satisfied with a single three-credit (value-added) ancient or modern language course, or a single three-credit course in Critical Cultural Inquiry, or one approved study-abroad or study-away program that includes a CCI narrative.
 Progress toward the old GPS will count as satisfying this new requirement.